-|Catered to||Qualified Individuals||Professional firms and working partners||Scalable businesses|
+|Catered to||Qualified individuals||Professional firms and working partners||Scalable businesses|

 |Benefits||Affordability||Tax exemptions (1st $100,000 net profit/year taxed at 4.25%, next $100,000 for first three years taxed at 8.5%)||Affordability + limited liabilities (protection)|

-|Considered a separate legal identity BUT bound by compliance obligations (AGM/EGM, etc)||Considered a separate legal identity BUT taxed by personal income tax rate (higher than corporate tax)|
+|Drawback||NOT considered separate legal identity.
+No protection for personal assets||Considered a separate legal identity BUT bound by compliance obligations (AGM/EGM, etc)||Considered a separate legal identity BUT taxed by personal income tax rate (higher than corporate tax)|

-|Owned by||Singapore citizens, foreigners or corporations (only with appointed local manager)||Can be entirely local or foreign owned with no foreign shareholding restriction (at least 1 singapore resident director needed)||Singapore citizens, foreigners or corporations (only with appointed local manager)|
+|Owned By||Singapore citizens, foreigners or corporations (only with appointed local manager)||Can be entirely local or foreign owned with no foreign shareholding restriction (at least 1 Singapore resident director needed)||Singapore citizens, foreigners or corporations (only with appointed local manager)|

 |Personnel Requirements||One owner only||One shareholder and One director needed (can be the same person) BUT maximum 20 members only||Two owners BUT no limit on members|